What abortion access looks like in every state without Roe v Wade

 Tennessee

 The state law making abortion care a felony for abortions in nearly all cases takes affect within 30 days after Roe is overturned.
+Another measure outlawing abortions at six weeks of pregnancy also went into effect on 28 June.

 Texas

+On 1 July, the state’s Supreme Court allowed a nearly 100-year-old law banning abortion to take effect after a lower-court ruling temporarily blocked it.

+Days earlier, a state judge issued a temporary restraining order to block the law.
+A hearing date in the case is set for 12 July.

-The state’s 2021 trigger ban for abortions in nearly all cases goes into effect 30 days after Roe is overturned.
+The state’s 2021 trigger ban for abortions in nearly all cases was also set to go in effect 30 days after Roe is overturned.
+The state also has a law in place that outlaws abortions up to six weeks of pregnancy, which is superseded by the state’s near-total ban on abortion.

-In January, the Supreme Court declined to intervene in a legal challenge involving the state’s law banning the procedure at six weeks, including in cases of rape or incest.

 Utah